Section 3: Coal

 Why is this important?
 The Wilton lignite mines were the first large-scale coal mines in North Dakota.
 Wilton No. 1 and Wilton No. 2 were the most productive underground coal mines in the state from 1900 to 1915.
 Coal was an important source of fuel in a state that had few trees and little running water to generate power.
 Private homeowners purchased coal to heat their homes.
 North Dakota lignite coal was a significant source of fuel for railroads and power companies.
 In 1919, a mining engineer named F. L. Anders predicted that

 a series of great power plants will be scattered over the valley of the Missouri River, linked together by a circuit of high tension wires and sending energy to many cities and railroad systems of the northwest. - Wilton News, February 17, 1919

 Mr. Anders was correct.
 The Wilton Mine pointed the way to North Dakota’s energy-rich future.

 A Coal Miner’s Life and Work

-In 1900, a few men were hired to work in the Washburn Lignite Coal Company (WLCC) mine in Wilton.
-Most were probably farmers looking for extra “off-season” work.
-However, by September, 1900, there were 70 men divided into two crews.
+In 1900, most of the men working for the Washburn Lignite Coal Company (WLCC). were probably farmers looking for extra “off-season” work.
+By September, 1900, there were 70 men divided into two crews.
 Each man worked a 10 hour shift.
 (See Image 16.)

 Single men and those working far from home lived in The Beanery, a boarding house owned by the WLCC in Wilton.
 The Beanery was a two-story building with 20 sleeping rooms.
 Local girls and women cooked and cleaned for the miners in the Beanery.
 Girls considered a job in the Beanery to be a good job because it was “good husband hunting ground.”
 The girls knew that a miner made good wages.
 If he also had a farm, he would be a hard-working man who would support his family well.